ccdmb/slurm_scripts/docs/sbatch_jobarray.md

 ## Instructions

-This program takes commands in from stdin or a file and submits each line as a separate task.
+This program takes commands in from stdin and submits each line as a separate task.
 It automatically generates an appropriate job-array batch script from these inputs, and can also pack tasks within job-array tasks for larger jobs where shared node access isn't available.
 This program also provides options for logging job exit codes, which can be used to resume the job and skip and previously successfully completed tasks.